knative/eventing/docs/broker/filtering.md

 The evaluation environment of the expression may include:

-*   Standard CloudEvent fields like type and source
+*   Standard CloudEvents fields like type and source
 *   Custom extensions dynamically parsed from the event
 *   Data fields parsed from the event, if the data content type is known to be parseable